Find out which types of food are zero-rated and which are standard-rated for VAT purposes.

 2.2 Food not supplied in the course of catering

-Most food of a kind used for human consumption (see paragraph 2.3) is zero rated.
+Most food of a kind used for human consumption (read paragraph 2.3 of this guidance) is zero-rated.
 There are, however, some exceptions as follows:

 |You must always standard rate||But you can zero rate|